taboola/taboola-android-js/README.md

 Before loading the actual content in your webview, you should register any webview that's intented to show Taboola widgets.

-Webview's should be registered before their content is actually loaded.
+Webviews should be registered before their content is actually loaded.
 If you register after loading, a refresh of the webview is required.

 Make sure to unregister your webview before it's destroyed.